League of Women Voters of California: Purpose

-The main purpose that the League of Women Voters is doing is to provide voter services, give education on voting and political issues while staying nonpartisan, and to provide advocacy for women, as well as others in their communities.
+The main purpose of the League of Women Voters is to provide voter services, give education on voting and political issues while staying nonpartisan, and to provide advocacy for women, as well as others in their communities.
 The league wants to promote public policy problems through education and advocacy.
-They are wanting to help improve welfare for those in America and trying to teach political responsibility through being an informed and involved citizen.
-The biggest cause for the League of Women Voters in California is inclusion, equality and diversity.
+They aim to help improve welfare for those in America and try to teach political responsibility through being an informed and involved citizen.
+The biggest causes for the League of Women Voters in California is inclusion, equality and diversity.
 They want to help include and educate about voting and different issues in America.
 The League of Women Voters of California work to give all Americans a voice and opportunity to be heard.

 Today

-The League of Women Voters still fights and advocates for women's rights.
-They still continue to fight for issues such as abortion rights, exclusionary zoning, criminal justice reform, racial justice, etc. Although their original goal of the women's right to vote has already been accomplished they always strive to fight for justice for all people.
+The League of Women Voters still advocates for women's rights.
+They continue to advocate for issues such as abortion rights, abolishment of exclusionary zoning, criminal justice reform, racial justice, etc. Although their original goal of the women's right to vote has already been accomplished they always take a stand for justice for all people.
 Their tools of action include networking, legislative work, advocacy, and voting registration.
 The League members meet together annually to discuss what issues should be specifically targeted.
 The three modern day focuses on the League of Women Voters of California are government, natural resources, and social policy.
 The League of Women Voters of California has kept its integrity and has continued to strive for equity and equality for all people breaking boundaries of sexism and racism.
 They strive to change policies from local and regional to state and federal levels.
 Compared to the original movement there have been some changes to include all people, for example in 1973 male members were allowed to join the cause.
 Although the name of this group sounds exclusive it promotes inclusivity for everyone and fights to change the future.
 As political uprisings have caused an epidemic of injustice, moving forward the organization's goal is to educate, engage and protect future voters.